Welcome to Sheffield Soldier WW1

 We are particularly looking to record those men and women who served and survived the war as lists and sources of those are not easy to come by.

-If Granddad or Great Granddad served and you want him included on our site then please use the contact form and we will add his details to the site.
+If Granddad or Great Granddad served and you want him included on our site then please use the submission form and we will add his details to the site.

-We now have 30,414 entries in our online database.
+We now have over 31,600 entries in our online database.

 Search our database or try clicking on on one of our custom searches